stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 we also provide many opportunities to participate in performances and competitions.

-When/Where: Usually lessons on Mondays (evening) and practice on weekends at Roble Gym or the Graduate Community Center.
+When/Where: Mondays 6:30-9 PM in Roble 115 and practice on weekends at Roble Gym or the Graduate Community Center.

 [{{< icon "globe-alt" >}} Website](https://stanfordballroom.com) |